 With four-wheel drive selected, the system tries to get each wheel spinning at similar speeds, which makes on-road cornering difficult.

 All-wheel-drive systems are great for road usage because they can actively send power to the wheel (or wheels) that need it most.

-Some all-wheel drive systems have a fixed torque split between the front and rear axles, but those don’t have the same issues with cornering as four-wheel drive systems since they rely on a differential rather than a transfer case.
+Some all-wheel-drive systems have a fixed torque split between the front and rear axles, but those don’t have the same issues with cornering as four-wheel-drive systems since they rely on a differential rather than a transfer case.

-Do you rotate tires on All Wheel Drive Vehicle?
+Do you rotate tires on All-Wheel-Drive Vehicle?